Leading the way in less invasive treatment

 Valve replacement without open-heart surgery

-Transcatheter pulmonary valve therapy is an alternative to surgery for kids and adults who have a failing, surgically placed pulmonary valve.
+Transcatheter pulmonary valve therapy is an alternative to open heart surgery for kids and adults who have a failing, surgically placed pulmonary valve.
 The Melody valve fixes the valve function without open-heart surgery.
 It can also lengthen the amount of time until a patient needs additional open-heart surgery, with the goal of prolonging it as long as possible.

 The transcatheter pulmonary valve may not replace open-heart surgery as a treatment, but it can help delay the need for surgery and improve quality of life.